MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 In the <code>&osc</code> namelist section set the outer boundary parameter <code>outer_bound = 'VACUUM'</code> and the inner boundary parameter <code>inner_bound = 'REGULAR'</code>.
 These determine the outer and inner boundary conditions of the model when calculating the oscillations.
 In <code>&num</code> tell <code>GYRE</code> to use the 4th-order Gauss-Legendre Magnus solver for initial-value integrations <code>'MAGNUS_GL4'</code> using the <code>diff_scheme</code> parameter.
 </p></details></task>

 Once we have our numerics and model specifications, we now want to tell <code>GYRE</code> which oscillations to compute.
 We will do so using the two namelist sections <a href="https://gyre.readthedocs.io/en/stable/ref-guide/input-files/mode-params.html" target="_blank"> &mode</a> and <a href="https://gyre.readthedocs.io/en/stable/ref-guide/input-files/scan-params.html" target="_blank"> &scan</a>.
 For this <code>MESA</code> lab we will focus on dipole prograde ($\ell =1, m=1$) modes with radial orders between $-1$ and $-80$.
 Note that by convention, we use negative radial orders for g-modes and positive radial orders for p-modes.
 In principle, it doesn't matter what we are setting $m$ to be as long as we are fulfilling $m = -\ell, \dots, \ell$.
 This is because we are currently not including rotation in our <code>GYRE</code> computations, so all of the $m = -\ell, \dots, \ell$ modes for the same $\ell$ and $n$ value would have the same frequency.
 To include rotation, we would have to include additional parameters in the <a href="https://gyre.readthedocs.io/en/stable/ref-guide/input-files/rot-params.html" target="_blank"> &rot</a> namelist section  in our <code>GYRE</code> inlist file as rotation is turned off by default.
 You will see more on this during the <code>MESA</code> lab sessions on Thursday.
-For now we stick to using ($\ell =1, m=1$) as these are the modes most commonly detected in SPB stars.<br>
+For now, we stick to using ($\ell =1, m=1$) as these are the modes most commonly detected in SPB stars.<br>

 <task><details>
 <summary>Task 6</summary><p>